vpaza/sops/content/en/docs/terminal/panc/_index.md

 ### Primary Diverse Vector Area

 Primary Diverse Vector Area defines departure headings for IFR departures may be issued for operational efficiency as listed.
 These headings must be coordinated with, but not need approval from, the appropriate departure controller.
-LC sohudl take care to ensure there is no conflicting traffic by utilzing the Tower Display Workstation (TDW).
+LC should take care to ensure there is no conflicting traffic by utilizing the Tower Display Workstation (TDW).

 1. Runway 7L: Right turn 206 clockwise to 253, left turn 254 clockwise to 004.
 2. Runway 7R: Not authorized